TCUK offers pastoral and practical support to those of all faiths and none, who are engaged in the performing arts.

 Bill Kenwright is one of the UK’s most successful theatre producers, best known for the long-running West End hit Blood Brothers and the record-breaking UK tour of Joseph and the Amazing Technicolor Dreamcoat.
 Other productions have included West End runs of Whistle Down the Wind at the Palace Theatre, Festen in London, on a UK tour and on Broadway, The Big Life, Elmina’s Kitchen, Scrooge – The Musical, The Night of the Iguana, A Few Good Men, A Man For All Seasons alongside UK tours of Jesus Christ Superstar, Tommy, Tell Me on a Sunday and This is Elvis.
 He produced the London revival of Cabaret at the Lyric Theatre in September 2006, starring Anna Maxwell Martin, James Dreyfus and Sheila Hancock.

 Janie Dee is an award-winning British actress, singer and musical theatre performer, characterised by her extraordinary versatility in acclaimed work on stage, film, television and radio.
-Her career embraces everything from Shakespeare at the RSC and Globe, to revivals of classic plays at the Bath Festival directed by Petter Hall, acclaimed performances in modern dramas and comedies, and leading roles in classic musicals, both in the West End and in major regional theatres.
+Her career embraces everything from Shakespeare at the RSC and the Globe, to revivals of classic plays at the Bath Festival directed by Sir Peter Hall, acclaimed performances in modern dramas and comedies, and leading roles in classic musicals, both in the West End and in major regional theatres.
 Janie is also a passionate champion of new writing.

 In addition she regularly performs her own witty and sophisticated cabaret at leading venues including Crazy Coqs, The Hippodrome, The Pheasantry, the St James Studio, Aldeburgh Festival and the ‘Divas at the Donmar’ season.

 Lindsay has loved theatre since her early teens; a passion further fuelled by her first visit to see a West End play at the Apollo Theatre at the age of 15.
 She graduated in Drama from University of East Anglia in 1989 and then studied acting with Cygnet Training Theatre.
 After several years working in marketing and public relations, she was ordained in 2001.
 She served her curacy just outside Cambridge and moved to London in 2005, where she served as Associate Rector of St James’s, Piccadilly for 14 years.
-Lindsay has been chaplain to the Apollo Theatre for 11 years and is also chaplain to the Palace and Victoria Palace theatres.
+Lindsay became chaplain to the Apollo Theatre in 2010 and is also chaplain to the Palace and Victoria Palace theatres.
 She became Senior Chaplain of TCUK in 2012.
 In 2019 she moved on from St James’s to become Lead Theatre Chaplain for the Diocese of London.

 Martin Ayres (Treasurer)